damienmaguire/Tesla-Drive-Unit/README.md

 02/05/18 : V2 board tested in my BMW E31 project car to over 100mph :)

+19/08/18 : Multiple applications in motorsport now up and running.
+Added parameter file for drifting:)

 Have fun :)

     Copyright (C) 2017  Damien Maguire and Johannes Huebner